FullStacksDev/angular-and-firebase-simple-example-app/README.md

+> [!CAUTION]
+>
+> **Note for future Jits:** you put this particular part of the tech stack on ice in Feb 2025 ([ref](https://www.notion.so/jits/2025-On-Ice-18a2a607a9ea805090c3de552b57f19d?pvs=4)).
+You _did_ complete the migration to Angular v19 etc. ([ref](https://www.notion.so/jits/Angular-v19-etc-upgrades-1272a607a9ea80d48ca1e57c291a4836?pvs=4)) but didn't update the docs (because, why bother?).
+Just bear this mind if you ever resurrect this repo.

 # The [FullStacksDev](https://fullstacks.dev) Angular and Firebase simple example app

 Part of the curated [**FullStacksDev Angular and Firebase tech stack**](https://fullstacks.dev/#angular-and-firebase).
 For solo devs and very small teams.